-Clarity Around Arrangements
+Clarity around Arrangements

 LRBAs commonly involve the vesting of an absolute entitlement to the relevant asset in the trustee of the superannuation fund.
 There is some anecdotal evidence that some LRBAs have not been so drafted.
-In fact, the FPA feels that the existence of the Holding Trust requirement has resulted in poorly/incorrectly drafted and/or executed arrangements, with the consequence that there may be unnecessary capital gains tax, GST and/or stamp duty liabilities.
-The adoption of our recommendation will eliminate the future risk for these liabilities and, therefore, the need to amend the relevant laws (we note an Exposure Draft for the look through treatment for these arrangements was released for consultation in January 2015).
+In fact, the FPA feels that the existence of the Holding Trust requirement has resulted in poorly/incorrectly drafted and/or executed arrangements, with the consequence that there may be unnecessary stamp duty liabilities.
+The adoption of our recommendation will eliminate the future risk for these liabilities.